zenml-io/zenml-projects/llm-agents/README.md

 ### Models Tab in the Dashboard

 The models tab acts as a central control plane for all of your models.
-You can view the different versions that get created implictly with your pipeline runs, check their metadata, deployments and more!
+You can view the different versions that get created implicitly with your pipeline runs, check their metadata, deployments and more!

 ![model versions](./assets/llm-agent/model_versions.png)